Resources

 Why send a new employee welcome kit?

-It sounds straight forward but a welcome package gives a personal touch in starting a new hire's journey with your company.
+It sounds straightforward, but a welcome kit gives a personal touch for any new hire starting their journey with your company.

 What to include in a new hire welcome kit?